 - You will be given the contest problems at the end of class on the day before the contest.
-This will allow you to strategize before class, so that you can take your best shots and so that the contest will run smoothly. - Instead of a specified launch height, you will be offered a 15" (38cm) vertical (y axis) launch "window" above some horizontal surface.
+This will allow you to strategize before class, so that you can take your best shots and so that the contest will run smoothly. - Instead of a specified launch height, you will be offered a 0.5m vertical (y axis) launch "window" above some horizontal surface.
 The reason for this is that you may choose from a variety of launch angles, and your choice of launch angle will constrain the starting height of your projectile.
 For example, if you launch straight upward from a horizontal surface, your launch height must be at least 14" above that surface, since the launcher is 14" long.
 On the other hand, someone who wants to launch horizontally can have a launch height of about 1" from that surface, since the launcher is not as tall as it is long.

-Project Grading: 28 Points Total
+Project Grading: 26 Points Total

-- Spreadsheet completion and submission - Sheet 1: (8pts) Produces an interactive trajectory graph with "programmable" obstacles and ceiling. - Sheet 2: (6pts) (plus 1.5 bonus points for a working, asymmetric calculator awarded only to the creator of the calculator.) - Provides at least two correctly-functioning calculators for determining a launcher's initial velocity (for a horizontal launch above the target and a symmetric launch - Provides a graph of v_o vs launcher setting, based on data you collect by shooting your launcher at different settings. - Sheet 3: (1pt) Provides a larger, more precise version of the graph on a separate sheet - Contest Problem Solutions: (3pts) - Before trying your competition shots, you will turn in the solutions to three trajectory problems.
+- Spreadsheet completion and submission - Sheet 1: (6pts) Produces an interactive trajectory graph with "programmable" obstacles and ceiling. - Sheet 2: (6pts) - (4 pts) Provides at least two correctly-functioning calculators for determining a launcher's initial velocity (for a horizontal launch above the target and a symmetric launch - (4 pts) Provides a graph of v_o vs launcher setting, based on data you collect by shooting your launcher at different settings. - (Optional -- 1.3 bonus points for a working, asymmetric calculator awarded only to the creator of the calculator.) - O Sheet 3: (1pt) Provides a larger, more precise version of the graph on a separate sheet - Contest Problem Solutions: (3pts) - Before trying your competition shots, you will turn in the solutions to three trajectory problems.
 You will receive these problems on the day before the contest.
-For each problem, you will provide an initial height, an initial velocity, and an initial angle. - I will check your solutions with my spreadsheet (simulation).
+For each problem, you will provide an initial height, an initial velocity, and an initial angle. - o I will check your solutions with my spreadsheet (simulation).
 For full credit, your solutions must not predict a collision with an obstacle, and your solutions' X axis error must be less than or equal to 5%.
-For error over 5%, a deduction equal to approximately twice the error will be applied to the problem in question (e.g. 20% error means you lose 40% of the points). - Practical Application (Contest Shot #1): (10pts) - The first contest shot will have one simple obstacle, requiring an angle of more than 20 degrees.
+For error over 5%, a deduction equal to approximately twice the error will be applied to the problem in question (e.g. 20% error means you lose 40% of the points). - Practical Application (Contest Shot #1): (10pts) - The first contest shot will be a simple launch from floor height with one obstacle also starting at floor height.
+This shot will require an angle of more than 20 degrees.
 Grading of this first shot will be the same as the grading of the contest solutions, described above. - If your shot is blocked by the obstacle, the obstacle will be considered your impact point, and your % error will be the distance between the obstacle and the target divided by the overall distance to the target. - You will have two chances for this shot (and the others), and your best shot is the one that will be scored.
-[If you don't like your score, you can try again some time during Flex.
+[If you don't like your score, you can try again some time during Flex!
 The distance will change each time you try this.]